THOUSANDS OF GIRLS IN KENYA ARE AT RISK OF FGM AND FORCED MARRIAGE.

 30+

-Countries in Africa, the Middle East, and Asia practice FGM
+Countries in Africa, the Middle East, and Asia that practice FGM